pivotal-cf/pivotal-ui/docs/components/Ellipsis.md

 # Overview

-The `type-ellipsis` modifier causes text within an element to be truncated with ellipses ("...") when it is too long to fit.
+Use the `type-ellipsis` modifier to cause text within an element to be truncated with ellipses ("...") when it is too long to be displayed fully.

 ## Classes